 In less than an acre, space is used to create an illusion of size: a house courtyard with a naturalised pool; a small woodland area around 100 year old apple trees; a curving glade leading to a series of garden rooms, sunken or raised, sunny or shady, geometric or informal, yet all harmonious and unifying irregular geography with the buildings.

 The garden and group of three houses is the subject of a book “ A Garden and Three Houses “ in which the late Sir Peter Shepherd commented ‘I know of no other garden which packs such riches into so small a space with such interesting and beautiful plants.’

 This is a garden whose character changes constantly with the seasons.
 In spring the ground is carpeted by many bulbs, while the summer brings enclosure, herbaceous flowers, shrubs and climbers.

-The future of Turn End Garden and its associated houses, other buildings and witchert walls has been secured by the formation of Turn End Charitable Trust.
+The future of Turn End Garden and its associated houses, other buildings and witchert walls has been secured by the formation of Turn End Trust.
 It has an Artist in Residence and a programme of public events.

 Roses, irises, bedding, spring bulbs

 Townside, Haddenham, near Aylesbury, Buckinghamshire, England, HP17 8BG